RodolfoPelinson/AtlanticForestMetacommunity/EMS/EMS.md

 keep a good representation of spatial scale we restricted our sampling procedure following:

--   5 communities from each of the 3 areas of the DRF, plus one from any of those areas for a total of 15 communities.
+-   5 communities from each of the 3 areas of the DRF for a total of 15 communities.

 ``` r
 set.seed(3)